vg2357io/docAbiertaValentiGamez/docs/apps-suite/README.md

-# WhitePaper Apps Suite Ariadna and Sindri
+# WhitePaper Apps Suite with Ariadna and Sindri

 [To English](#english)